Frequently asked questions about posting a job on Indeed

 What are sponsored jobs?

-Sponsored Jobs are paid listings that receive premium placement in search results as compared with organic, or unpaid, listings.
+Sponsored Jobs are paid listings that receive better visibility in search results as compared with organic, or unpaid, listings.

 Is payment required to post my job on Indeed?

 For most jobs on Indeed, sponsoring your job (paying for the listing) is not required.
 We’ll let you know if your job must be sponsored to appear on Indeed.

 If you elect to promote your job posting as a Sponsored Job, you will have the option to choose an amount for increased visibility in search results.